CharNoir/DL-BotGuard/README.md

     ```

 4. **Run the notebooks**
+❗Follow the parts inside the notebook depending on your environment (local / Colab)

-   - 01_eda.ipynb → exploratory analysis and plots
+   - 01_eda.ipynb -> exploratory analysis and plots
-   - 02_prepare_and_split.ipynb → preprocessing, train/val/test splits, baseline training
+   - 02_prepare_and_split.ipynb -> preprocessing, train/val/test splits, baseline training
+   - 03_Training_boun_dataset.ipynb -> run training and evaluation on BOUN dataset
+   - 03_Training_own_dataset.ipynb -> run training and evaluation on our own dataset